blaynem/rumble-raffle-DAO/README.md

 Run `yarn update-types` to get the latest types from the supabase db.

 Tab 1: Run `yarn server` to start server.

 Tab 2: Run `yarn dev` to start the app.

 For local smart contracts you will need to:

 Tab 3: Run `yarn hardhat-compile` to compile the contract and spit out the artifacts.

-Tab 3: Run `yarn hardhat-node` to start the local node.
+Tab 3 (same one): Run `yarn hardhat-node` to start the local node.
 Keep this open as it's our local blockchain.

 Tab 4: Run `yarn contract-deploy-local` to deploy the local contracts.